Years I-IV - Chatter, fun and friendship

 House Staff and Senior Tutors

-Each wing of Warwick House will be supported by dedicated house staff, meaning every student will have immediate access to the advice, support or assistance they need.
-Each wing will have its own Assistant Housemistress and Graduate Assistant.
-There will also be a Senior Tutor co-located in each House.
+Each wing of Warwick House is supported by dedicated house staff, meaning every student has immediate access to the advice, support or assistance they need.
+Each wing has its own Assistant Housemistress and Graduate Assistant.
+There is also be a Senior Tutor co-located in each House.

 Ms Jill Roe, Warwick House Housemistress